saxenanihal95/urban-jekyll-template/_insights/frisco.md

 ### Posts

-* Add, update or remove a post in the *Posts* collection.
+- Add, update or remove a post in the _Posts_ collection.
-* The **Staff Author** field links to members in the **Staff Members** collection.
+- The **Staff Author** field links to members in the **Staff Members** collection.
-* Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
+- Documentation pages are organised in the navigation by category, with URLs based on the path inside the `_docs` folder.
-* Change the defaults when new posts are created in `_posts/_defaults.md`.
+- Change the defaults when new posts are created in `_posts/_defaults.md`.

 ### Contact Form

-* Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).
+- Preconfigured to work with CloudCannon, but easily changed to another provider (e.g. [FormSpree](https://formspree.io/)).

 ### Staff

-* Reused around the site to save multiple editing locations.
+- Reused around the site to save multiple editing locations.

 ### Footer

-* Exposed as a data file to give clients better access.
+- Exposed as a data file to give insights better access.
-* Set in the *Data* / *Navigation* section.
+- Set in the _Data_ / _Navigation_ section.

 ### Footer

-* Exposed as a data file to give clients better access.
+- Exposed as a data file to give insights better access.
-* Set in the *Data* / *Footer* section.
+- Set in the _Data_ / _Footer_ section.